tylernnguyen5/news-archiver/README.md

 The application involves an underlying **Scheduled Cloud Function** that is executed every 15 minutes and uses **Puppeteer** to scrape data from CNN News.
 In terms of data, the headlines and URLs are stored in **Firestore**, and the screenshots are stored in **Cloud Storage**.

-The source code also includes a client to view data written in **Vue.js**
+The source code also includes a client app to view data written in **Vue.js**.
+I also plan to scale the application with an iOS app when I start learning Swift and Flutter in the future.

 ---